bitcrowd/tickety-tick/README.md

 You can run both `watch:[browser]` and `open:[browser]` scripts in parallel to automatically rebuild and reload the extension as you make changes.

+#### Tips & Tricks 🎩

+Use the Firefox developer tools to [debug the extension](https://extensionworkshop.com/documentation/develop/debugging/).

 ### Running automated checks

 To execute the automated source code checks, run: